gcoen/Risks-Recommendations/README.md

+# Risks-and-Recommendations
+Programs to read risks and recommendations produced by the Regente platform and create roadmap spreadsheet with scores and frequencies.

 # Riscos e Recomendações

-## Risks-and-Recommendations
-Programs to read risks and recommendations produced by the Regente platform and create roadmap spreadsheet with scores and frequencies.

 ## Riscos